RayJW/awesome-foss/README.md

 ### Media Players

-From watching movies over binging series to listening to your favorite album - for all those things you need a good and reliable media player.
+From watching movies over binging series to listening to your favourite album — for all those things, you need a good and reliable media player.
 Because of their broad support of different audio & video formats, FOSS media players are highly regarded by consumers regardless of the genre.

 | Software  | Description |
 |-----------|-------------|